lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 	});

-User logged-in and registration status are regulated via the following commands:
+User logged-in and registration status are regulated via the following commands, which execute on submit of the user registration and login forms, respectively:

 	btnRegister.addEventListener('click', e => {
   	const email = txtEmail_Reg.value;